Back to character index.

 - Homing Boulders: Before getting reworked, Cluster Charges could bounce in extremely weird angles to home in on their targets.
 The effectiveness of the homing wass seemingly random and could have gotten downright ridiculous.

 - Jerk with a Heart of Gold: While he's more comfortable with machines than people and tends to be somewhat rude, he still means well.

 - Luckily, My Shield Will Protect Me: He has a relatively small and normal Ballistic Shield, compared to even Blitz's, but it's of secondary importance to his Cluster Charges.

 - Mighty Glacier: The only Heavy Armor Operator on the Attacking side that isn't restricted to a Ballistic Shield.
 His arsenal consists of a Ballistic Shield, a light machine gun, an AK-pattern assault rifle and three Cluster Charges that can shoot up to five grenades.

-- More Dakka: One of six Operators to use an LMG, and the only one who's also a Heavy Armored Operator.
+- More Dakka: One of a few Operators to use an LMG, and even fewer who are also a Heavy Armored Operator.
 His is the 64P1.

 - Not the Intended Use: The Fuze charges can be deployed on Castle barricades, where they will punch a circular hole that can be seen through.
 Some Fuzes will deliberately use one on them to open a tiny peeking angle for them to use.